BMW i8: BMW Vision EfficientDynamics (2009)

 The BMW Vision EfficientDynamics was a plug-in hybrid concept car with a 1.5L three-cylinder turbo-diesel engine.
 Additionally, there were two electric motors with 139 hp.
-It allowed an acceleration to 100 km/h in 4.8 seconds, with an electronically limited top speed of 250 km/h.
+It allowed for acceleration from 0 to 100 km/h in 4.8 seconds, with an electronically limited top speed of 250 km/h.

 According to BMW, the average fuel consumption in the EU test cycle (KV01) was 3.76 L/100km, with a carbon dioxide emission rating of 99 grams per kilometer (1,3 L/100 km and 33g /kabelham; EU-PHEV ECE-R101).
 The estimated all-electric range was 50 km, and the 24-liter petrol tank extended the total vehicle range to up to 700 km.
 The lightweight chassis was made mainly from aluminum.
 The windshield, top, doors, and fenders were made from polycarbonate glass, with the body having a drag coefficient of 0.22.

 The designers of the BMW Vision EfficientDynamics concept were Mario Majdandzic for the exterior and Jochen Paesen (lead interior design), Markus Speck (interior design), and Felix Staudacher former Baerlin (detail design) for the interior.
 While Jochen Paesen took care of the main interior theme, Markus Speck was in charge of the seats, all the visible structure, and some details.
 Felix Baerlin supported Jochen Paesen on details including the steering wheel and center console.

 The vehicle was unveiled at the 2009 International Motor Show Germany, followed by Auto China 2010.

 BMW i8 Concept (2011)

 BMW i8 Concept exhibited at the 2011 International Motor Show Germany.

-The BMW i8 Concept plug-in hybrid electric vehicle included an electric motor located in the front axle powering the front wheels rated 96 kW and 250 Nm, a turbocharged 1.5-liter 3-cylinder gasoline engine driving rear wheels rated 164 kW and 300 Nm of torque, with combined output of 260 kW and 550 Nm, a 7.2 kWh lithium-ion battery pack that allowed an all-electric range of 35 km.
+The BMW i8 Concept plug-in hybrid electric vehicle included an electric motor located in the front axle powering the front wheels rated at 96 kW and 250 Nm, a turbocharged 1.5-liter 3-cylinder gasoline engine driving rear wheels rated at 164 kW and 300 Nm of torque, with a combined output of 260 kW and 550 Nm, a 7.2 kWh lithium-ion battery pack that allowed an all-electric range of 35 km.
 All four wheels provided regenerative braking.
 The location of the battery pack in the energy tunnel gave the vehicle a low centre of gravity, enhancing its dynamics.
 Its top speed was electronically limited to 250 km/h and was expected to go from 0 to 100 km/h (0 to 60 mph) in 4.6 seconds.
 Under normal driving conditions the i8 was expected to deliver 80 mpgus under the European cycle.
 A full charge of the battery would take less than two hours at 220 V. The positioning of the motor and engine over the axles resulted in 50/50 weight distribution.

 The vehicle was unveiled at the 2011 International Motor Show Germany, followed by CENTER 548 in New York City, 42nd Tokyo Motor Show 2011, 82nd Geneva Motor Show 2012, BMW i Born Electric Tour at the Palazzo Delle Esposizioni at Via Nazionale 194 in Rome, and Auto Shanghai 2013.

 This concept car was featured in the film Mission: Impossible – Ghost Protocol.